 To Do or Not to Do: Home Retail Stores

-We pride ourselves at Style on a Shoestring with creating beautiful spaces for you that meet your budget – large or small.
+We pride ourselves at Tracy Lynn Studio with creating beautiful spaces for you that meet your budget – large or small.
 But that doesn’t mean we will sacrifice quality for cost, because that is ultimately not a good use of your time and money.

 Instead, we use our wholesalers who offer excellent ready-made furniture.
 We also turn to our manufacturers who custom-make items for us that will literally last a lifetime.
 So while a custom sofa might cost double or triple what you can pick up at Crate and Barrel, its usefulness will surpass several rounds of Pottery Barn or West Elm sofas.